Intent

 The drive from Guadalajara to Tequila passes through the Agave Landscape and Ancient Industrial Facilities of Tequila, a designated UNESCO World Heritage site.
 Rolling valleys are lined with neat, spiky rows of blue-green agave—a living mosaic under the Jalisco sun.

 When we arrived at Sauza, our guide explained the quiet heroism behind these fields: every agave takes roughly seven years to mature before it is ready for harvest.
-Each plant is tended entirely by hand by skilled jimadores who use traditional tools called coas.
-Watching them work is mesmerizing—a sharp twist of the blade, a clean strike, and the massive heart, or piña, is revealed.
+Skilled jimadores tend each plant entirely by hand, using traditional tools called coas.
+They work with precision—a sharp twist of the blade, a clean strike—and reveal the massive heart, or piña.

 From Field to Factory: How Tequila is Made

-Inside the Sauza distillery, the transformation from plant to spirit follows a rhythm fine-tuned over centuries.
+Inside the Tequila Mexico Travel Guide, Sauza distillery, the transformation from plant to spirit follows a rhythm fine-tuned over centuries.
 For those curious about the craft, the process follows these essential stages:

 - Roasting: Enormous ovens release a honeyed aroma as the piñas cook.